hcikit/hcikit/packages/cra-template-typescript/README.md

 We typically just copy and paste the files from CRA.
 The default template is at https://github.com/facebook/create-react-app/tree/master/packages/cra-template

 And then we do the same with the `src` files from the example in HCI Kit.
 This means that the files are likely to be tested and working.

-- [ ] TODO: Need to document what each file does.
-- [ ] TODO: Need to add a favicon.